DSTEA: Improving Dialogue State Tracking via Entity Adaptive Pre-training: Related Work

 In this study, we found that the knowledge definition of ERNIE and the entity masking of REALM are well suited to the nature of dialogues.
-Therefore, based on these techniques, we propose SKM to focus on the important entities.
+Inspired by this finding, we propose selective knowledge masking to focus on the important entities.
+In summary, we attempted to capture information suitable for DST through a new entity masking strategy after extracting fine-grained knowledge entities from dialogues using an entity-specific ERNIE encoder.